 2) Eat your way to success

 You are what you eat.
-Eat like someone on a mission, and it’ll be mission accomplished before you know it.
 A big reason that people give up on their resolutions is because they’re not seeing the results they want.
 They might be training a few times a week but not seeing the weight loss or muscle gain they were hoping for.
 Assuming that they are training in the right way, then this is usually because they haven’t adjusted their diet.
 Keep the ratio of 80/20 in mind, so 80% of weight loss will come from diet and 20% from exercise.
 Weight loss, for example, isn’t about not eating, it’s about eating the right things.

 3) Don’t stress to impress

 Who doesn’t like to impress their friends and colleagues with tales of how many sessions they’ve put in that week?
 The reality is that, although exercising every day might be manageable for a week or even a month, it’s unlikely that you’ll be able to maintain it in the long term.
-Opt instead for something realistic, setting a goal of working out three times a week and sustaining your enthusiasm over a longer period of time.
+Opt instead for something realistic, setting a goal of working out three times a week.
 It’s got to be the right lifestyle change for you, not for the people around you - keep that for the show offs.

 4) Define your ‘why’